-Additional Project Goals/Requi rements Guiding Document Achieving Goal/Meeting Requirement?
+Additional Project Goals/Requirements Guiding Document Achieving Goal/Meeting Requirement?
 Necessary Approval to Implement Recommendation Goal/Requirement Yes No Comments Recommendation LORP Scientific Team Inyo/LA Technical Group Inyo/LA Standing Committee MOU Parties Inyo County Superior Court Compliance with State and Federal Laws MOU ~ This goal is being met.
 LADWP and the County are complying with State and Federal laws while operating and maintaining the LORP.
 None.
-Water Quality Objectives MOU ✓ The LORP is generally satisfactory in terms of water quality.
+Water Quality Objectives MOU ~ The LORP is generally satisfactory in terms of water quality.
 Seventeen of the 19 water quality standards for the LORP meet or exceed standards required by LRWQCB.
 However, low dissolved oxygen levels and the production and release of hydrogen sulfide are continual problems.
 The issue of low dissolved oxygen during the summer months is largely unavoidable because of the setting of the river (wide and shallow, with little aeration and shade to cool) (FEIR 2004).
 The sulfides are a function of the decomposition of the voluminous amounts of organics residing in the river and are released when the channel bed is disturbed.
 These releases can kill aquatic organisms.
 Given the current flow management, the production of sulfides will continue to exist because of the river's inability to remove the accumulation of organics.
 However, controlled releases of high-flows during cooler months can minimize disturbance to the river bed and reduce the likelihood of sulfide releases.
 It is recommended that the LRWQCB amend its beneficial use designation for the LORP as a cold water fishery.
-The LORP is being managed as a warm-water fishery and its physical setting and fish assemblage supports that designation. ¥ Water Quality Objectives ¥ v It is recommended that the release of high flows should be done in a manner that limits, to the extent possible, entrainment of organic material during warmer months to reduce the potential of hydrogen sulfides from being released into the river.
-1 Annual Monitoring Report Preparation and LORP Public Meeting LORP FEIR, 2007 Stipulation and Order ~ Annual Reports are completed as required.
+The LORP is being managed as a warm-water fishery and its physical setting and fish assemblage supports that designation. ✓ released when the channel bed is disturbed.
+These releases can kill aquatic organisms.
+Given the current flow management, the production of sulfides will continue to exist because of the river's inability to remove the accumulation of organics.
+However, controlled releases of high-flows during cooler months can minimize disturbance to the river bed and reduce the likelihood of sulfide releases.
+It is recommended that the release of high flows should be done in a manner that limits, to the extent possible, entrainment of organic material during warmer months to reduce the potential of hydrogen sulfides from being released into the river.
+V Annual Monitoring Report Preparation and LORP Public Meeting LORP FEIR, 2007 Stipulation and Order ~ Annual Reports are completed as required.
 Annual LORP meetings occur in compliance with direction in the 2007 Stipulation and Order.
 This requirement is being met.
-None.
-Annual Work Plan and Budget Preparation LORP FEIR, PIA 1 Annual Work Plans and Budgets completed as described.
+Future public meetings may be scheduled to take place in Independence or Lone Pine closer to the project area.
+Annual Work Plan and Budget Preparation LORP FEIR, PIA ~ Annual Work Plans and Budgets completed as described.
 Requirement is being met.
 None.
 Annual Accounting Report Preparation PIA ~ Annual Accounting Reports completed as described.
 This requirement is being met.
 None.
 Long Term 1600 Agreement with California Department of Fish and Game MOU, PIA ~ LADWP has a 10 year Routine Maintenance Agreement in place with CDFW for the LORP.
 LADWP will renew this agreement prior to its expiration in October 2020.
 This requirement is being met.
 None.